Can I Bring Marijuana into New Mexico Legally?

 Transporting into the State Might Violate Federal Laws

-New Mexico, and a few neighboring states, has allowed the medical use of marijuana, but the federal government still sees cannabis as a controlled substance, which makes it illegal to possess, sell, purchase, or distribute.
+New Mexico, and a few neighboring states, have legalized the use of marijuana, but the federal government still sees cannabis as a controlled substance, which makes it illegal to possess, sell, purchase, or distribute.
 If you were to transport cannabis on the interstate into New Mexico and you are arrested while doing so, federal law applies.

 Federal laws are stricter than state laws, which means you face enhanced penalties.